FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Harold, Harald, Harrell, Hirrell, Hurrell and others.

 This web page shows only a small excerpt of our Herald research.
-Another 149 words (11 lines of text) covering the years 168 and 1685 are included under the topic Early Herald History in all our PDF Extended History products.
+Another 149 words (11 lines of text) covering the years 168 and 1685 are included under the topic Early Herald History in all our PDF Extended History products and printed products wherever possible.

-Another 21 words (2 lines of text) are included under the topic Early Herald Notables in all our PDF Extended History products.
+Another 18 words (1 lines of text) are included under the topic Early Herald Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Herald family moved to Ireland, but this topic is not covered in this excerpt.
-Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: